 I’m going to delve into detail here with an intimate backstory behind the new EP, what it means to me, and what inspired me to write most of the songs on it.
 I’m going to get kind of personal and put myself out there—because I’m a textbook oversharer.

-Before this project was even an idea or concept in my head, I was working on a full length album for somewhere around 6 years.
-Well I guess you could say that.
-My brother and I were planning to record one and kept writing, rewriting, adding, and removing songs; between periodically forgetting about the thing entirely for months or even years at a time.
+Before this project was even an idea or concept in my head, I had been working on a full length album for about 6 years—well, kinda working on one: My brother Rob and I were planning to record one and kept writing and rewriting; adding and removing songs; and periodically forgetting about the thing entirely for months or even years at a time.

-So a couple of summers ago when I was bumming around Los Angeles I decided to take full advantage of a friend of mine in the music business and have him record guitar and vocals.
-This, so was planned, would be the bedrock upon which the new album would be structured.
-Then a full year later (without touching the thing once), my brother Rob and I started tackling the tracks with renewed spirit.
+So a couple of summers ago, when I was bumming around Los Angeles I decided to take full advantage of a friend of mine in the music business and have him record guitar and vocals.
+This, so we planned, would be the bedrock upon which the new album would be structured.
+Then, a full year later (without touching the thing once), Rob and I started tackling the tracks with renewed spirit.
 This lasted for about 3 months, with unsurprisingly little progress being made due to the minimal amount of time between both of our schedules where we could get together and actually work on the thing.

 At one point some shit went down with him and work on the album was put on hold indefinitely until he could get things sorted out.

 It’s been just shy of 10 years now since my last studio album.
 10 years!
 That’s a lot of time.
 My music has changed dramatically during the past 10 years.
-Hell, during the past 5 years.
-Shit, even during the past 2 years we’ve actually been working on the “album” my style has changed.
+Hell, even during the past two years we’ve actually been working on the “album” my style has changed.
 I decided I needed to get things moving if I ever hoped to have something out.